 The next recipe for dried bread I’ll release here is for zwieback bread, which we ate a great deal in my childhood.
 This is a very healthy bread and it keeps for a great long time.
 For now, I hope you enjoy making your own simple croutons!

 - Homemade bread or Agave-Spelt Whole Wheat Bread, cubed (or any bread you have on hand, even if store bought)

 - Onion Powder

 - Preheat the oven to 350 °F.

-- Cut up the bread in small cubes (Optionally, you may put into large bag or bowl; lightly drizzle extra virgin olive oil; sprinkle onion powder, garlic powder, dried oregano, dried basil; and then shake or stir.
+- Cut up the bread in small cubes (Optionally, after you cube the bread, you may put into large bag or bowl; lightly drizzle extra virgin olive oil; sprinkle onion powder, garlic powder, dried oregano, dried basil; and then shake or stir.
 The olive oil helps these ingredients stick to the bread).
-When making plain croutons, I omit oil.
+When making plain croutons, omit everything optional.